bioFAM/MOFA/README.md

 <img src="workflow.png">
 </p>

+A list of all **relevant methpds** with a short description can be found [here](https://github.com/PMBio/MOFA/blob/master/MOFAtools/Documentation.md)

 ### Step 1: Fitting the model
 There are two ways of doing this:
 * **Using the command line tool**: modify and run the script [run_basic.sh](mofa/run/run_basic.sh).
 If you are very familar with the model and want to play with more advanced options, you can use instead [run_advanced.sh](mofa/run/run_advanced.sh).
 * **Using the R wrapper**: for the ones not comfortable with the command line we built an R wrapper.
 See [the vignette](MOFAtools/vignettes/MOFA_example_CLL.Rmd).

 No matter which option you went for, if everything is successful, you should observe an output analogous to the following: